 What is the Chinese Zodiac?

 If you are familiar with western astrology, Chinese astrology also has 12 signs that are represented by animals.
-The Chinese zodiac has rising signs, love compatibility, and elements but they are completely different than what you are used to.
-The animal and element that rule the year you were born reveal specific information about your personality, your strengths and weaknesses, and the themes expected to appear during the year ahead.
+The Chinese zodiac has Rising signs, love compatibility, and elements, but they are completely different than that of western astrology.
+The animal and element that rule the year you were born to reveal specific information about your personality, your strengths and weaknesses, and the themes expected to appear during the year ahead.

 Click on Your Chinese Zodiac Animal to Read Your Daily Chinese Horoscope